DirkJMartens/Component_LCR_tester/README.md

 1. HARDWARE
     - Hardware used is from https://github.com/Mikrocontroller-net/transistortester/tree/master/Hardware/PCB_mega328_ST7735
-	- PCB was "scratched" using Karin's Cricut and a blank single-sided piece of cupperclad board.
+	- PCB was scratched (=engraved) using my sister's Cricut and a blank, single-sided piece of cupperclad board.
     - After populating the PCB with all of its components, the microcontroller needs to be configured.
     - The .HEX and .EEP files included in the folder https://github.com/Mikrocontroller-net/transistortester/tree/master/Software/trunk/ST7735